 There are more ways to arb than just the commonly found bets in the Oddsmatchers.

 The more creative you are with your arbing the more opportunities you will come across and profit you can make.

 Dutching bets are when the odds prices at 2 bookies on an event guarantee you a profit if you can place bets on both of them.

 Dutch bets work best on 2-way bets such as Both Teams To Score Yes or No and Over/Under Markets etc. Plus any two player or team sports with 2 result outcomes.

 You might also see some dutch bet opportunities for 3 way result sports like Football.

 Typically your Matched Betting Dutching software that highlights Dutch bets will also have a calculator as you see below.
-This example is for a Both Teams To Score Dutch bet found on Profit Accumulator.
+This example is for a Both Teams To Score Dutch bet found on Outplayed.